Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/Investigational-Data-Sources/README.md

 1. Select security logs from the windows logs drop down menu.
 Dble click
 STATUS:
 We can audit successful log ons here.
-For instance, you can see the critical or the credit manager, Credential Manager if I could say that right where the where the passwords, right?
+For instance, you can see the Credential Manager where the passwords are.
 What is managing those way those passwords that we log on,

 - We have those system logs and security logs in Windows for authentication.

-# What if we want look at DNS/ Active Directory Web server/ Directory Service
+# What if we want to look at DNS/ Active Directory Web server/ Directory Services
 1. Expand Applications and Services Log
 2. select your desired resource to audit